bojbaj/kDBMigration/README.md

 - [x] history for repair connections
 - [	] add a form to create new project
 - [	] check project code exists on destination database
+- [	] change project id to uniqueidentifier